 Lisinopril Dosage and Administration

-The recommended initial dose is 10 mg once a day.
+Initial Therapy in adults: The recommended initial dose is 10 mg once a day.
 Dosage should be adjusted according to blood pressure response.
-The usual dosage range is 20 mg to 40 mg per day administered in a single daily dose.
+The usual dosage range is 20 to 40 mg per day administered in a single daily dose.
 Doses up to 80 mg have been used but do not appear to give greater effect.

 If blood pressure is not controlled with Lisinopril tablets alone, a low dose of a diuretic may be added (e.g., hydrochlorothiazide, 12.5 mg).
 After the addition of a diuretic, it may be possible to reduce the dose of Lisinopril tablets.